Snapchat/KeyDB-docs/docs/cluster-spec.md

 are no issues.
 It is more important that replicas failing over a master have unique configuration epochs.

-That said, manual interventions or reshardings may change the cluster configuration in different ways.
+That said, manual interventions or resharding may change the cluster configuration in different ways.
 The KeyDB Cluster main liveness property requires that slot configurations always converge, so under every circumstance we really want all the master nodes to have a different `configEpoch`.